BevanR/nesi-webportal/README.md

 This repository version-controls custom code for the website of NeSI, New Zealand eScience Infrastructure: [www.nesi.org.nz](http://www.nesi.org.nz/)

-This article documents how use this repository, deploy, maintain and manage a website hosting environment—an instance of the website used for production, staging, development or sandbox.
+This article documents how use this repository, test, deploy, maintain and manage a website hosting environment—an instance of the website used for production, staging, development or sandbox.

 ## Third Party Code

-The root of the repository is a Drupal `sites/` sub-directory.
-E.g. `sites/default/`.

 Third party code is excluded from this repository: